Mashhad, Iran: Best Things to Do – Top Picks

 Traditional Bazaars and Carpets

 These markets are more than just shopping spots; they’re a window into the city’s culture.
 The vibrant atmosphere and friendly vendors make every visit memorable.
-Don’t forget to explore the variety of handmade crafts, from pottery to metalwork, each telling a story of tradition10.
+Don’t forget to explore the variety of handmade crafts, from pottery to metalwork, each telling a story of tradition.

 Savoring Local Iranian Cuisine

-For a unique experience, visit local tea houses where black tea is enjoyed with crystalized sugar11.
+For a unique experience, visit local tea houses where black tea is enjoyed with crystalized sugar.
 The blend of flavors and aromas will leave you craving more.
 Whether you’re a foodie or a casual diner, the city’s culinary scene is sure to delight.

 From traditional bazaars to modern dining, the city offers a perfect blend of old-world charm and contemporary appeal.
 Make sure to add these experiences to your itinerary for an unforgettable visit.